CHLAMYDIA

 Chlamydia is transmitted:

-Chlamydia infection is generally asymptomatic.
-Otherwise, symptoms usually appear 1 to 3 weeks after infection:
+Chlamydia infection can be asymptomatic.
+Otherwise, symptoms generally appear 1 to 3 week(s) after infection:

 - Unusual vaginal discharge, pain in the lower abdomen and irritation of the vulva;